AdobeDocs/advertising.en/help/dsp/reports/report-about.md

 ## Available Report Types

-* **[!UICONTROL Custom]:** This report is a blank template you can use to create your own custom report using most dimensions and metrics. [!UICONTROL Conversion], [!UICONTROL Device], [!UICONTROL Geo], and [!UICONTROL Site] reports are variations of this template with pre-selected columns and dimensions for their respective use cases.
+* **[!UICONTROL Custom]:** This report is a blank template that you can use to create your own custom report using most dimensions and metrics. [!UICONTROL Conversion], [!UICONTROL Device], [!UICONTROL Geo], and [!UICONTROL Site] reports are variations of this template with pre-selected columns and dimensions for their respective use cases.

 * Pre-configured Report Templates